Konger6/CS240SI/binaryFile/warehouse_instructions.md

 Warehouse Management System Assignment

-- Introduction
-In this exercise, you will explore advanced binary file operations in C, focusing on efficient data storage and processing.
-Through the development of a warehouse management system, you'll learn to handle structured data, implement error handling, and enforce data integrity and constraints, simulating real-world applications.

 - Learning Objectives
 Understand and manipulate structures in C for data representation.
 Perform binary file I/O operations using fread() and fwrite() for efficient data access.